Cost Allocation

 With this in mind, analysts should structure their analysis to answer the question being asked.

-• Cost Benchmarking: is the process of comparing a firms costs versus those of similar firms in the same industry.
+• Cost Benchmarking: is the process of comparing a firms costs to those of similar firms in the same industry.
 For example, a bank may wish to compare its IT costs to that of other banks.

 • Profit Optimization: understanding a firms cost curves is a critical part of understanding the firms optimal production points.